| |

 - Can it monitor Citrix Metaframe / Presentation server sessions?

 Yes, Boss Everyware does log the Citrix sessions.
-If your clients run published applications, the logger (C:\WINDOWS\SYSTEM32\WSA32.EXE) must be launched from the logon scripts or from the connection start-up script.
+If your clients run published applications, the logger (by default %PROGRAMFILES%\be3wsa.exe) must be launched from the logon scripts or from the connection start-up script.
 The options Prevent logger from unauthorized termination and Restore last record after an unexpected shutdown should be turned off.

 How it works?

-Number of entries in one log file is limited by about 100.
+Number of entries in one log file is limited by about 200, which approx. matches a couple of hours of a typical user activity.

 Collected data that are written to the log are about 250 KB per day per user (valid for .dsv, .csv and .elt file formats, .dbf are much larger).
 The software keeps the collected data local and updates the shared file periodically.
 You can set the update interval to a custom value in the logger configuration: tab Log file, the option Transfer captured data to the log file every ... seconds.
 Smaller values allow to perform monitoring close to the real time, larger values decrease the network load.
 Each logger counts its update interval starting from a different time point, so the overall load produced by a number of loggers is spread in time.